utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/initial.md

 <div class="box">
 You have completed the initial setup procedures for MFA. <strong>It will take about 40 minutes for the MFA settings to be reflected in the system after these procedures<strong>, so if you want to use UTokyo VPN or UTokyo Slack, in which MFA is required, please be patient and wait for a while.
 <br><br>
-If you want to use the UTokyo VPN, additional procedures in the UTokyo VPN page<a href="/utokyo_vpn/"> are also necessary.
+If you want to use the UTokyo VPN, additional procedures in the <a href="/utokyo_vpn/">UTokyo VPN page</a> are also necessary.
 After waiting for approximately 40 minutes, please follow the description in the page.
 </div>

 ## Things to Keep in Mind after Completing Initial Procedure
 {:#note}

 Once the MFA is enabled, **you will be asked to verify your identity with the SMS or authenticator apps you registered every time you sign in to your UTokyo Account**.
 Be well aware that if you lose access to the registered verification method (smartphone apps, phone number, etc.), you will be unable to sign in to your UTokyo Account.

 In particular, when you get a new phone, register the phone for MFA by following the procedures in “[Changing the Verification Method of Multi-Factor Authentication for UTokyo Accounts](change)” while your old phone is available.
 Once your old phone is disposed of, you will no longer be able to verify your identity with the authentication app using the old phone.
 In addition, if you change the phone number, the verification with your former phone number will be impossible.
 Since you need to sign in to the system with your old verification method even when you change the method, it is important to switch your verification method while your old phone is available to avoid being completely locked out of your UTokyo Account.
 Once you enable the MFA, you cannot disable it by yourself.
 If you wish to stop using MFA and reverse your UTokyo Account settings to allow signing in with only a password, you need to “terminate MFA use”.
 Please visit “[Terminate MFA Use](reregister_and_terminate)” for more information.